After putting it off for some time, I finally decided to revamp my website. I had a few goals in mind when I started:

 For a long time, I used a method similar to the one described here to host my site on Amazon Web Services (AWS) in an S3 bucket.
 While this proved to be a cheap and reliable method, I started to get curious about what options were out there.

 Since I was already familiar with what AWS had to offer, I decided to take a look to see if Google Cloud Platform (GCP) had any similar offerings. compared to the flood of blog posts and guides for setting up a static site hosted with S3, there was relatively little information on doing the same with GCP.
 Google itself has a nice overview of the process that served as a basic guide, but it seemed that for the rest of my goals (configuration management, infrastructure as code, and HTTPS setup) I was on my own.

 Infrastructure As Code

-The concept of infrastructure as code (IAC) is being adopted by more and more organizations today, and for good reason.
-With IAC your hardware is defined in software, allowing you to take advantage of the best of software development practices and tooling.
-Imagine being able to define your entire environment’s hardware stack in a .json file while using version control like Git for change tracking and releases.
+The concept of infrastructure as code (IAC) is being adopted by more and more organizations today and for good reason.
+With IAC your hardware is defined as software, allowing you to take advantage of the best software development practices and tooling.
+Imagine being able to define your entire environment's hardware stack in a JSON file while using version control like Git for change tracking and releases.
 This is just one of the great things IAC has to offer.
 For a great look at some more benefits, AgileBits has a great blog post about using IAC in their recent environment upgrades.

 Properly implemented, these two practices can lead to fewer bugs, faster release cycles, and when paired with versioning control such as Git, change/release tracking for each update made to the codebase.